STUDY ABROAD PROGRAM DEVELOPMENT GRANT

 - Recipient bios and project summaries will be featured on the TIEC website.

-– TIEC believes in creating space for members to share achievements among their peers.
-As such, recipients agree to present their programs and outcomes at the TIEC conference and a TIEC organized webinar or Operating Council meeting.
+- TIEC believes in creating space for members to share achievements among their peers.
+As such, recipients agree to present their programs and outcomes for a TIEC-organized webinar or Operating Council meeting.